LevPewPew/art-market/README.md

   - Better and more comprehensive Functional Tests.
 I ran into difficulties creating objects using Factory Bot in Capybara to create dummy data when creating Objects that use related models.
 So instead I had to create them "live" by having the test scripts go through User and Listing instantiation by filling in forms on the website, this adds a lot of overhead to the tests in code as well as time to execute.
   - Change Purchases entities to be a duplicate of a Listing entity, rather than a join table to link Users that purchased to Listing they purchased.
 This is to allow a Users purchase history to not be have missing entires when the Seller of a Listing they purchased has their account deleted which deletes the related Listings.
 Originally I did this as join table as I thought I shouldn't create more data than I need to, not considering this limitation that would result from it.
   - On slower connections, it can take a while to render a Listing index due to all the images not being scaled down to a smaller file size appropriate to the displayed dimensions of the images.
 In the future I would account for this by following [this guide](https://aws.amazon.com/blogs/compute/resize-images-on-the-fly-with-amazon-s3-aws-lambda-and-amazon-api-gateway/).
+  - Notifications, both in app and via email using a service such as Mailgun
+  - Support for non-Australian users.

 ### Sitemap